After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

           Note: Resetting the git clone will not reset your config files (e.g. `/opt`); it will merely update the Cloudbox installer files located in `~/cloudbox`.

-2. (Optional) If you want to check out the Develop Branch.
-Follow these steps:
+2. (Optional) If you want to check out the Develop branch, follow these steps:

    ```
    cd ~/